Mimikatz and Credential Dumping: Tactics, Tradecraft, and Early Warning Signs

 Collect the Right Data

-Focus on three layers of visibility: on endpoints, track new processes, unusual commands, and attempts to access credential stores.
+Focus on three layers of endpoint and identity visibility: configure EDR tools to track new processes, unusual commands, and attempts to access credential stores like LSASS.
 On the network, monitor login activity, traffic between internal systems, and file-sharing sessions.
 For identity verification, review account activity, including failed logins and sudden privilege changes.
 Consolidate this information into one system to avoid blind spots.

 Prioritize and Measure